wisdom2608/github_actions-dhr/README.md

    - click on "News Access Token"
    - In "Access Token Description" box, Put the name you have in the workflows file.
 Example, DOCKER_HUB_TOKEN.

-# NB: The Workflows action will fail if the "Access Token Description" name is not the same as in the workflows file.concurrency.
+**NB: The Workflows action will fail if the "Access Token Description" name is not the same as in the workflows file.concurrency**

 3) Create secrets and env. in github repository.
 These secrets and evnironment variables shall be used in a workflow file